Hungary's Orban says EU summit should not discuss oil sanctions next week | Headlines

 - Hungary

-The EU's proposed new sanctions including an oil embargo against Russia should not be discussed at next week's summit of EU leaders, Hungarian Prime Minister Viktor Orban wrote to the President of the European Council in a letter.
+The EU's proposed new sanctions against Russia, including an oil embargo, should not be discussed at next week's summit of the bloc's leaders, Hungarian Prime Minister Viktor Orban said in a letter to the President of the European Council.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)